JZfi/StereoScopica/README.md

     F9       Swap left & right image sources (doesn't work with the test images) F10      Toggle calibration mode
-    F11      Reset the head position and stop updating it (from HMD data) F12      Toggle sensor data logging (creates a new csv file when toggled on)
+    F11      Reset the head pos&orientation and stop updating it (from HMD data) F12      Toggle sensor data logging (creates a new csv file when toggled on)

     R        Reload the shaders